ltuttini/AngularStarting_McvCore_RxJs/ComicStore/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Serve

+For developers to work with mock configuration
+`npm run dev-mock` or `ng serve --configuration=development-mock`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+For building with mock configuration
+`npm run build-mock` or `ng build --configuration=development-mock`

 ## Running unit tests